 The Robot Kit, like the Variety Kit, comes with the software and Toy-Con Garage.
 That means that this can be purchased as a substitute for the Variety Kit if you're a fan of giant robot fights, and when used with other, 3rd party kits and your own creations.
 The Robot Kit doesn't contain as many projects as the Variety Kit (it only has the one giant robot project), but it's less expensive at $59.99.
 If you want to go big right out of the gate with Labo, the Robot Kit is a fun choice.

 Like the Variety Kit and the Robot Kit, the Vehicle Kit is the third official Nintendo Labo set for the Nintendo Switch that comes with both software and cardboard sets to build and play with.
 This one focuses explicitly on driving different vehicles and comes with cardboard sets to make and play with a car, submarine, and plane.
-It's the same price as the Variety Kit at $70 and includes the same amount of build-ables, but their themes are focused on vehicles and thus may not be the kind of activity everyone will enjoy.
+It's the same price as the Variety Kit and includes the same amount of build-ables, but their themes are focused on vehicles and thus may not be the kind of activity everyone will enjoy.
 But if you or your kid likes to play at driving different things, this kit is perfect.

 If you're intrigued by the idea of a Nintendo Labo VR kit for your Switch but aren't 100% sure you want to dip your toe into VR, this is probably a good way to start.
 The starter kit comes with the Labo software, the VR headset project, and just the blaster project from the full VR Kit.
 Then, if you like what you've got, you can dive into the expansion sets and fill out the remainder of your VR project kit.